paasmoo/tethered-by-time/diary.md

 Block objects are now based on a 16-tile spritesheet.
 Bug fixes regarding MoveTrigger and background shift.
 Implemented a screen that shows upon perma death (losing all 3 hearts).
+Added a play & info button the title screen.
+Added a lore recap that shows before the first level is shown.

 TO-DO
 ---
 Add 2 new platform tiles.
-Add play button to title screen.
+Add 1 new enemy type: spikes.
-Add controls & lore recap (skippable) to screen before game.
+Add controls to menu.
 Create 3 levels.
 Make a lost heart screen?